onnx.h#

 -

-onnx::utils::String tensor_name#
+onnx_light::utils::String tensor_name#

 -

-class SimpleShardedDimProto : public onnx::Message#
+class SimpleShardedDimProto : public onnx_light::Message#

 - #include <onnx.h>